meghanaoak/covid19-data-exploration-mysql/README.md

-# 🦠 COVID-19 Data Exploration using SQL
+# 🦠 COVID-19 Data Exploration using MySQL

 This project explores a COVID-19 dataset using **MySQL** to uncover meaningful trends and insights related to cases, deaths, and vaccinations.
 It simulates a real-world data analyst task of extracting insights from large datasets.